 4. What are the advantages of sputtering systems compared to other thin films deposition methods?

 Several methods are currently used for deposition of thin film layers.
-Physical vapor deposition methods (PVDs) are using low pressure therefore these methods reduce particulates and provide purer film qualities.
+Physical vapor deposition methods (PVDs) are using low pressure, therefore, these methods reduce particulates and provide purer film qualities.
 The main categories of PVD processing are vacuum deposition (evaporation), sputter deposition, arc vapor deposition, and ion plating.

-Sputtering is a versatile method, it gives us the capability to use scalable substrates, and it provides good stability and control over deposition rate.
+Sputtering is a versatile method, it gives us the capability to use scalable substrates, and it provides good stability and control over the deposition rate.
 Our sputtering systems are capable to place samples in different sizes and shapes on the substrate.

 5. What are the applications of sputtering?

-Sputtering has many well-known applications, such as production of clean surfaces, deposition of metallic and insulating thin films, and analysis of surfaces and growth of active layers in devices2.
+Sputtering has many well-known applications, such as the production of clean surfaces, deposition of metallic and insulating thin films, and analysis of surfaces and growth of active layers in devices2.
 Thin film deposition allowed the development of many kinds of thin film electronic devices including thin film transistors (TFTs), surface acoustic devices, high-precision resistors, solar cells, magnetic and/or optical memory, liquid crystal display (LCD) and plasma display, and a variety of sensors and actuators.